14th August 2019

 Why is our work so important?

-I set up our non-profit following my own CE injury in 2010, which had resulted in permanent disabilities following delays in my treatment.
+I set up our non-profit following my own cauda equina injury in 2010, which had resulted in permanent disabilities following delays in my treatment.

-Nine years later, although some Trusts have developed pathways, many have not, or have inadequate provisions.
-Care is fractured, not much has changed for somebody who is affected by cauda equina syndrome.
+Ten years later, although some Trusts have developed pathways, many have not, or have inadequate provisions.
+Care is fractured and in reality not much has changed for somebody who is affected by cauda equina syndrome.

 We continue to raise the profile of cauda equina syndrome and want to make the public as familiar with their own cauda equina, as they are with their Adam’s apple, breast bone or Appendix.